project-march/ProjectMarch/doc/development/testing.rst

 -----------------------------------
 Here are some rules of thumb to follow when writing tests:

-1. Write short understandable tests.
+#.
+Write short understandable tests.
-2. Separate setup code that is necessary for every test.
+#.
+Separate setup code that is necessary for every test.
-3. Do not depend on writing and reading from external files.
+#.
+Do not depend on writing and reading from external files.
-4. Do not depend on timing in your tests.
+#.
+Do not depend on timing in your tests.
-5. Use one ``assert`` per test (i.e. only test one function)
+#.
+Use one ``assert`` per test (i.e. only test one function)
-6. If possible, every method should have at least one unit test
+#.
+If possible, every method should have at least one unit test
-7. Make a test for every edge case!
+#.
+Make a test for every edge case!
-8. Usually, your test code is about as long as your normal code.
+#.
+Usually, your test code is about as long as your normal code.

+Next to these rules there exist some conventions in structuring tests:

+#.
+Put your tests in a separate directory next to ``src/`` named ``test/``.
+#.
+The same as for all filenames, name the test files using snake_case.
+#.
+Put rostest ``.test`` launch files inside ``test/launch/``.
+#.
+Put rostest source files inside ``test/rostest/``.
+#.
+If writing unittests and rostests for Python, put the unit tests inside ``test/nosetests/``.
+#.
+Put necessary resources, e.g. files, for tests in a separate directory inside ``test/``.

+See the March packages for examples on how to write and structure tests.

 Writing your own tests
 ----------------------